 Market research (SWOT analysis, use cases, and metrics) is also required, as is a competitive analysis.
 The idea is straightforward: the greater the amount of real-world data you have, the more successful your team’s solutions will be.
 Naturally, no product brief would be complete without a deployment timeframe and a means for evaluating the outcomes.

 What Makes a Great Product Brief?

-There is no one-size-fits-all method to establishing what constitutes a solid product brief.
+There is no one-size-fits-all method for establishing what constitutes a solid product brief.
 What one team finds ideal may not be suitable for another.
 Will a one-pager suffice, or should a longer piece of paper be used?
-However, it is up to your team to decide, considering your company’s specific peculiarities when implementing Agile.
+However, it is up to your team to decide, considering your company’s specific peculiarities, when implementing Agile.
 One page is a good rule of thumb.

 The following are some crucial points that should be mentioned in the article:

 - What issue would this product address?

 - How soon should we complete this?

 - Who are our competitors, and how are we different from them?

 - What standards will be utilized to define and assess success?